Nordson Corporation: Acquisitions

-In November 2022, it was announced Nordson Corporation had completed the acquisition of the Minneapolis, Minnesota-headquartered developer and manufacturer of high-precision 3D optical sensing technology solutions, CyberOptics Corporation.
+In November 2022, it was announced Nordson Corporation had completed the acquisition of the Minneapolis, Minnesota-headquartered developer and manufacturer of high-precision 3D optical sensing technology, CyberOptics Corporation.

-Awards

-IndustryWeek
+In August 2023, Nordson completed the acquisition of ARAG Group of Italy for €960 million in an all-cash deal.

+Recognition

 In 2008, Nordson's assembly facility in Swainsboro, Georgia (with a staff of 67 employees) was the subject of a "Best Plants" profile by IndustryWeek magazine.

-SMT Magazine

 Nordson EFD won the 2010 SMT Vision Award for its UltimusTM V High-precision Dispenser.

-Intel

 Nordson ASYMTEK received an Intel Corporation’s Preferred Quality Supplier (PQS) award in 2009.

-NEO

 In 2012, it received a Northeast Ohio Success Award from Inside Business magazine.

+Corporate structure and company culture

+Nordson Corporation is headquartered in Westlake, Ohio, U.S., with its Global Headquarters located at 28601 Clemens Road, Westlake, Ohio 44145-4551.
+The company operates globally and comprises nine distinct divisions, each serving unique industry sectors: